AidinSh/Bazaar-API-Test-Framework/README.md

-# Bazaar-Search-Engine-Test
+# Bazaar API Test FrameWork

-This test is for validation of Bazaar new search engine .
+This Framework is for Bazaar API Testing .

 **For Running the Test** :